smartlegionlab/smart-tsp-benchmark/README.md

 *Explore other projects on [GitHub](https://github.com/smartlegionlab).*

-## 📄 License
+## 📜 Licensing

-This project is licensed under the **BSD 3-Clause License** - see the [LICENSE](LICENSE) file for details.
-This permits academic and commercial use while protecting author rights.
+This project uses a dual licensing system:

+### 🆓 BSD 3-Clause License
+- For non-commercial use
+- For academic and research purposes
+- For open-source projects

+### 💼 Commercial License
+- For commercial products and services
+- For enterprises using the code in proprietary solutions
+- For additional features and support

+**To obtain a commercial license:** [smartlegiondev@gmail.com](mailto:smartlegiondev@gmail.com)

 ## 🔗 Related Research